lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 title: Calling Elm functions synchronously from JavaScript
 ---

+> Update: This only works for 0.18.
+It does not work for newer Elm versions.

 As my Elm codebase grows, I start to see more and more places where it would be great to share some business logic between my front-end Elm and my back-end Node.
 This is how I got my Node code to call my Elm functions synchronously.

-&nbsp;

----
-### TL;DR
+> TL;DR

-- Use a naughty *Native* module to turn your Elm functions into `Json.Decode.Value`s and send them through a port.
+> - Use a naughty *Native* module to turn your Elm functions into `Json.Decode.Value`s and send them through a port.
-- Check [https://github.com/lazamar/elm-synchronous](https://github.com/lazamar/elm-synchronous) for an [sscce](http://sscce.org/) example.
+> - Check [https://github.com/lazamar/elm-synchronous](https://github.com/lazamar/elm-synchronous) for an [sscce](http://sscce.org/) example.

----

-&nbsp;

-**Warning**: This is a naughty hack that uses the purposely undocumented `Native` API to trick the Elm runtime and may not continue to work in the future.
+> ⚠️ **Warning**: This is a naughty hack that uses the purposely undocumented `Native` API to trick the Elm runtime and may not continue to work in the future.
 Check [this](https://github.com/eeue56/take-home/wiki/Writing-your-first-impure-Elm-Native-module) and [this](https://github.com/eeue56/take-home/wiki/Writing-Native#should-i-be-writing-native) for the consequences of using Native modules.

 &nbsp;